CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise3.md

 - Task 1: Create a topic to record orders in Dataverse

-- Task 2: Create a “Support Ticket” topic and integrate with ServiceNow
+- Task 2: Create a “Support Ticket” topic and integrate with zendesk

 ## Task 1: Create a topic to record orders in Dataverse